feny1/date-tracker/README.md

 </p>

 ## How to Use It 🛠️

+### Installation

+This project requires no installation.
+It's a simple HTML, CSS, and JavaScript application that can be opened directly in a web browser.

 ### Setting Dates 📅
 1. Enter your **start date** and **end date** using the date pickers.